2023 Solar Incentives Guide for Poway, CA - Tax Credits & Rebates

 EcoWatch's Poway, CA Solar Incentives FAQs

-You can decrease your carbon footprint by 250 pounds of CO2 annually by installing solar panels.
-This adds up to around 5,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 250 pounds of CO2 a year when you install solar panels.
+This adds up to roughly 5,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.

-The order that incentives will be applied in may vary depending on which incentives you receive but generally yes, you can receive multiple types of incentives for your solar project.
-Check with your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you are eligible for but generally yes, you can claim multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to ensure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.